yoyodyne-research/ascent-lorentz/README.md

 then open and run `ascent-lorentz` in the Bela IDE.

-This won't make any noises; it'll finish and drop a CSV into the project directory.
+This won't make any noises; a stub example will call and use the library.

 * https://github.com/AnyarInc/Ascent